 You can find budget-friendly and even free curriculum.
 You just may have to piece them together.

-That’s why I LOVE the Good and the Beautiful.
+That’s one of the many reasons why I’m thankful for The Good and the Beautiful.
 It’s incredibly inexpensive (some of it is even offered as a free download online) but amazing quality.
 No piecing together, which saves me time.
-Plus it aligns with our values.
+And it aligns with our values.
 You can check it out here.
 (And at this time, I’m NOT an affiliate for them in any way.
 I’m not getting paid to tell you about them.
 The curriculum is just awesome and incredibly beautiful.)

 You Need to Be More Intentional About Socialization